 Buried in the earth like a grain of wheat, Thou hast yielded a rich harvest, raising to life the mortal sons of Adam.

 I have chosen the way of truth: Thy judgements have I not forgotten.

-Now art Thou hidden like the setting sun beneath the earth and covered by the night of death: but, O Saviour, rise in brighter dawn.
+Now art Thou hidden like the setting sun beneath the earth and covered by the night of death: but, O Savior, rise in brighter dawn.

 I have stuck unto Thy testimonies: O Lord, put me not to shame.

-As the moon hides the circle of the sun, O Saviour, now the grave has hidden Thee, bodily eclipsed in death.
+As the moon hides the circle of the sun, O Savior, now the grave has hidden Thee, bodily eclipsed in death.